suyulu/suyulu.github.io/misc.md

-### 1. jQuery code for the CPA continuing eduction
+### 1. jQuery code for a continuing eduction

-When I take the CPA Continuing Education, I realize the audience has to move/click the mouse every 10 minutes.
+When I take a continuing education, I realize the audience has to move/click the mouse every 10 minutes.
 If you do not move/click your mouse, the time will not be counted.
 In order to solve this issue, I prepare a jQuery snippet below.

 setInterval() is a jQuery function to run a function for every a certain time. setTimeout() is to let the function run after a certain time.